Information for Real Bread business owners, their staff members, their customers and other people in their local communities.

 What extra precautions should we ask (and help) customers to make?

-The official guidance is that ‘customers should be reminded to wash their hands for 20 seconds more frequently than normal.’
-We have heard from some bakeries that they have 60%+ alcohol hand sanitiser by the door and are asking customers to use it as they enter and before they leave.
+Unless people have a valid reason (physical and/or psychological) they must wear a face covering in indoor settings - eg buying/collecting in a bakery.
+Official guidance is that ‘customers should be reminded to wash their hands for 20 seconds more frequently than normal.’
+We have heard from some bakeries that they have 60%+ alcohol hand sanitiser by the door and are asking customers to use it as they enter and before they leave, but this isn't mandatory.
 Customers should also be encouraged and helped to stay at least two metres away from each other and members of your staff.
 See the government's guidance for food businesses.

 Can I still run baking classes?